sanamhosseinzadeh/paper_moho_inversion_Makran/README.md

 ---
 ## Abstract

 The Makran Subduction Zone (MSZ) has sparse seismic activity, limited accessibility, and insufficient seismic coverage, making traditional seismic methods less effective for estimating Moho depth.
 As a result, alternative approaches like gravity inversion are essential for Moho modeling in this region.
 This study utilizes gravity anomalies to model the Moho depth, employing a hybrid inversion method that combines Differential Evolution (DE) and Particle Swarm Optimization (PSO).
-This approach is suitable for solving high-dimensional and complex gravity inverse problems,ensuring both accuracy and computational efficiency.
+This approach is suitable for solving high-dimensional and complex gravity inverse problems, ensuring both accuracy and computational efficiency.
 In the forward modeling, Bouguer gravity anomalies are attributed to an anomalous mass with a constant density between a flat reference Moho and the undulating Moho surface.
 Rectangular prisms in a Cartesian framework are employed to compute the gravitational field of this mass.
 Validation on synthetic data shows that the method effectively recovers smoothly changing Moho  topographies.
-Application of the algorithm to the Makran region, using satellite-derived Bouguer anomalies, reveals the Moho depths:  19–30 km beneath the Oman Sea, 30–40 km in the Makran fore-arc, and
-40–45 km over the Taftan-Bazman volcanic arc.
+Application of the algorithm to the Makran region, using satellite-derived Bouguer anomalies, reveals the Moho depths:  19–30 km beneath the Oman Sea, 30–40 km in the Makran fore-arc, and 40–45 km over the Taftan-Bazman volcanic arc.

 ---